 .
 Seagate may also use your contact information to (i) send you job alerts; (ii) create an account; and (iii) send you information about Seagate.
 Seagate may also use the information to prevent potentially illegal activities and activities that are detrimental to you or other users..
 If you do not want your personal information posted on this Website, you should not upload it or submit your resume.

 Seagate will not sell or share your Personal Information for marketing purposes.
 Seagate reserves the right to disclose Personal Information to law enforcement officials or where required by law, or as necessary in connection with the sale or transfer of all or a portion of the business.

-If your Personal Information changes or requires updating, please contact Seagate at firstname.lastname@example.org or (ii) contact us by post at Seagate Technology LLC, 10200 South De Anza Boulevard, Cupertino, California 95014, USA, Attention: Webmaster, to provide the updated information.
+If your Personal Information changes or requires updating, please contact Seagate at firstname.lastname@example.org or (ii) contact us by post at Seagate Technology LLC, 10200 South De Anza Boulevard, Cupertino, California 95014, USA, Attention: Webmaster, to provide the updated or changed information.
 You may also have certain rights under local laws to object to Seagate’s processing of Personal Information about you, or to ask Seagate to delete such information.
 Please contact Seagate at the address described above or follow the removal instructions in the communications that you receive, if you wish to exercise such rights, but note that if you object to the processing of your Personal Information, or ask Seagate to delete your Personal Information, Seagate may not be able to send you information about employment opportunities.
 We ask individual users to identify themselves and the information requested to be changed or removed before processing such requests, and we may decline to process requests that are unreasonably repetitive or systematic, require disproportionate technical effort, jeopardize the privacy of others or would be extremely impractical or for which access is not otherwise required.